swergroup/category-pages-shortcodes/readme.txt

 Pages & Posts Shortcodes is a complete rewrite of the "Category Page" plugin.
 It offers useful shortcodes to display a post or page content, or a list of posts.
+Also it allow exclusive mutual bind between a Category and a Page, in order to display the page content as "header" of category archives.

+You can safely use shortcodes inside a post or a page, our you can embed them in your theme using the [do_shortcode](http://codex.wordpress.org/Function_Reference/do_shortcode) WordPress function like that:

+`<?php do_shortcode('[showsingle pageid="<id_of_page>"]'); ?>`

 NOTE: This plugin requires WordPress 3.4.x, and will **break** your current ~2.5 setup.
-It won't be compatible with [Category Page Extender](http://categorypageextender.wordpress.com) anymore.
+It also won't be compatible with [Category Page Extender](http://categorypageextender.wordpress.com) anymore.
 On activation, it will clean every option set by the previous versions.
 Please test it offline first.

 = [showsingle pageid="" postid="" showheader="" header="" headerclass="" wrapper="" wrapperclass=""] =